AI Workshop: learn to build apps with AI →

 I found this rehype plugin for Astro: https://github.com/vernak2539/astro-rehype-relative-markdown-links

-It fixes this exact problem and I’m so grateful this exists, but didn’t (at the time of writing) install on Astro 3, required Astro 2.
+It fixes this exact problem and I’m so grateful this exists, but it didn’t work with Astro 3 (at the time of writing) and required Astro 2.
 Maybe now it’s updated.

 Only thing I noticed is, maybe because I use content collections, my content collection path was prepended to URLs now, so I hardcoded a little custom fix in the code that only works in my use case, but well, job done.